kolkhis/tech-notes/git/general_notes.md

 ---

 ## Git Fetch
-Purpose: Downloads objects and refs from a remote repository.
+Downloads objects and refs from a remote repository.
 ```bash
 git fetch
 ```
 * Options:
     * `--all`: Fetches from all remotes.
     * `-p` or `--prune`: Deletes any remote-tracking references that no longer exist on the remote.

 ---

 ## Git Pull
-Purpose: Fetches from and integrates with another repository or local branch.
+Fetches from and integrates with another repository or local branch.

 The `pull` command performs two operations:
-1. It fetches changes from a remote branch.
+1. It `fetch`es changes from a remote branch.
-2. Then it merges them into the current branch.
+2. Then it `merge`s them into the current branch.
 ```bash
 git pull
 ```